Global model structures for $*$-modules: Global model structures for and

-\begin{prop}[Universal model structure for $\L$-spaces, \cite{schwede:OOU090316}, Prop.~2.15] There is a proper topological model structure $(\LU)_\mathrm{univ}$ on the category of $\L$-spaces with weak equivalences and fibrations the universal equivalences and universal fibrations.
-It is cofibrantly generated with sets of generating (acyclic) cofibrations obtained by tensoring the standard generating (acyclic) cofibrations for spaces $S^{n-1} \to D^n$ (respectively $D^n \times 0 \to D^n \times I$) with $\L$-spaces of the form $\L(1)/G$, where $G$ runs through all universal subgroups of $\L(1)$. \end{prop}
+\begin{prop}[$\CL$-projective model structure for $\L$-spaces, \cite{schwede:OOUv1}, Prop.~1.11] There is a proper topological model structure $(\LU)_{\CL}$ on the category of $\L$-spaces with weak equivalences and fibrations the $\CL$-equivalences and $\CL$-fibrations.
+It is cofibrantly generated with sets of generating (acyclic) cofibrations obtained by tensoring the standard generating (acyclic) cofibrations for spaces $S^{n-1} \to D^n$ (respectively $D^n \times 0 \to D^n \times I$) with $\L$-spaces of the form $\L(1)/G$, where $G$ runs through all compact Lie subgroups of $\L(1)$. \end{prop}

-The universal model structure seems unlikely to be Quillen equivalent to $\IU$ with its positive global model structure.
-Following Schwede's approach, we apply a left Bousfield localization such that the weak equivalences become precisely the class of global equivalences.
+The $\CL$-projective model structure seems unlikely to be Quillen equivalent to $\IU$ with its positive global model structure, but one can perform a left Bousfield localization such that the weak equivalences become precisely the class of global equivalences.
 This detour is necessary in order to guarantee that the adjunction to orthogonal spaces becomes a Quillen adjunction.
+We refer the reader to \cite[Section~1]{schwede:OOUv1} for a detailed discussion of this Bousfield localization and an explicit description of the local objects.